rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 helps developers to debug the code showing constructors that change state and are more likely to break the code.
 In addition, final modifier allows the compiler and virtual machine to optimize the code.
 This anomaly is included in tools such as PMD.
-IDEs such as Eclipse and Netbeans can be configured to add final modifiers to fields, parameters, and local variables automatically on saving.
+In addition, IDEs such as Eclipse and Netbeans can be configured to add final modifiers to fields, parameters, and local variables automatically on saving.
 Code snipped bellow shows a code example of adding the final modifier to a parameter.
 Variable `a` is